 It is in light of the past year, that I’d like to highlight and support several of these “behind the scenes” industry people!
 There are so many talented and creative individuals that have had to reinvent themselves and think “outside of the box” to make a living.
 I mean, let’s be honest, this industry on a good day is not for the faint at heart; It requires long hours and even longer nights.
 It is time away from loved ones and family.
 It demands a grueling schedule.
 It demands sacrifice and hustle in the light of fulfilling a dream.
 That is what this series will be about – that industry hustle!
 The concert photographer.
 The club owner.
 The independent record/bookstore owner.
 The band publicists.
 The musicians and their road crew.
 The entrepreneur.
 Those individuals are still out there, trying to keep the dream alive, trying to survive and make a living.

-Next up in our series, we got in a quick chat with Jessie Rice, Founder and owner of Black Circle Brewery and Performance Venue, who recently opened Loom, a new remote work and meeting space with functional amenities including coin-op laundry, free high-speed internet access along with all the Black Circle adult beverages and non-alcoholic beverages your little heart desires.
+Next up in our series, we got in a quick chat with Jesse Rice, Founder and owner of Black Circle Brewery and Performance Venue, who recently opened Loom, a new remote work and meeting space with functional amenities including coin-op laundry, free high-speed internet access along with all the Black Circle adult beverages and non-alcoholic beverages your little heart desires.

-When Jessie is not busy with all the working aspects of running two businesses, he added a third business into the mix which is Broadway Advisors.
+When Jesse is not busy with all the working aspects of running two businesses, he added a third business into the mix which is Broadway Advisors.
 An advisory business serving both personal consumers and small business owners in Indianapolis.
-All this hard work and hustle just earned Jessie a spot in the 2021 class of Indianapolis Business Journal’s “Forty under 40”, which honors young adults who are making an impact in their communities through work and their volunteer efforts…and this honor couldn’t be more fitting.
+All this hard work and hustle just earned Jesse a spot in the 2021 class of Indianapolis Business Journal’s “Forty under 40”, which honors young adults who are making an impact in their communities through work and their volunteer efforts…and this honor couldn’t be more fitting.

-In our conversation, Jessie is going to take a look back over the past year and share with us some of the details surrounding Black Circle and Loom.
+In our conversation, Jesse is going to take a look back over the past year and share with us some of the details surrounding Black Circle and Loom.
 How the businesses weathered the storm of the past year’s pandemic and his hopes for the future surrounding these Indianapolis establishments.

 Digital Beat Magazine: For our readers, that are not familiar with Black Circle Brewery and Performance Venue, would you tell our readers a little bit about the place?
 How long have you been in business?
 What was the original concept for Black Circle?
 Pre-Pandemic, What did Black Circle offer to someone walking through the door for the first time?
 Tell us about…